KyleAndKelly/ListenUP/README.md

 # ListenUp
-ListenUp is a desktop app that helps language learners improve their listening skills by playing videos with synchronized subtitles. developed by C++/QT
+- ListenUp is a desktop app that helps language learners improve their listening skills
+- playing videos with synchronized subtitles.
+- developed by C++/QT